webpack-contrib/terser-webpack-plugin/README.md

 > **Warning**
 >
-> the `extractComments` option is not supported and all legal comments (i.e. copyright, licenses and etc) will be preserved
+> The `extractComments` option is not supported, and all legal comments (i.e. copyright, licenses and etc) will be preserved.

 **webpack.config.js**